ag-warscheid/Tb_PMP_Inventory/README.md

 - No non-standard libraries or hardware are required to run the scripts

 ## How to run
-- Save and extract the txt folder inside the folder ''data'' -create a 'results' and 'marker_list' folder
+- Save and extract the 'txt', 'results' and 'marker_list' folder
 - With autoprot installed, run the jupyter notebook 'TbGMP_script_data_processing.ipynb'

 ## How to get help